-Positive Youth Development The Positive Youth Development Institute prepares the youth of today to become effective, empathetic leaders of tomorrow.
+Positive Youth Development

+The Positive Youth Development Institute prepares the youth of today to become effective, empathetic leaders of tomorrow.
 Our research-based programs give young people the hands-on experiences they need to develop an understanding of themselves and the world.
 From teens advising local government to Wisconsin 4-H clubs, we offer diverse educational opportunities that put youth on the path to success in Wisconsin and beyond.
 Extension faculty, researchers, staff, and educators with a Positive Youth Development focus responded to the COVID-19 pandemic in a variety of ways to continue our mission to build strong social support networks for youth, provide opportunities for youth to explore careers and post-secondary pathways, and offer multiple opportunities for youth leadership and youth voice across Wisconsin communities.

-Maintaining missions through virtual connection ocal governments, nonprofits, professional organizations, volunteers, and youth leaders have struggled with technical barriers, online facilitation capacity, and limited access to timely information to maintain their work without face-to-face communication.
-The Positive Youth Development Institute (PYD) supports 4-H programs and many other community opportunities that are important locations for learning, mutual support, and contribution to the overall community.
+Maintaining missions through virtual connection

+ocal governments, nonprofits, professional organizations, volunteers, and youth leaders have struggled with technical barriers, online facilitation capacity, and limited access to timely information to maintain their work without in-person communication.
+The Positive Youth Development Institute (PYD) supports 4-H programs and many other community programs important for learning, mutual support, and contribution to the overall community.
 PYD quickly adapted modes of program delivery, training materials, and communication strategies to support the volunteers and partners who lead youth programs and offered resources for youth to learn and lead from home.

-How Extension responded Supporting Youth Leadership Youth play important leadership roles in many community settings, where they take actions that benefit communities and their own positive development.
-Many of these settings have been disrupted, and Extension provided new supports to engage youth voice.
-This helped youth respond to new community needs related to the current crisis, creating opportunities for youth to contribute in new ways.
-Examples of this include:
+Supporting Youth Leadership

+Youth play important leadership roles in many community settings, where they take actions that benefit communities and their own positive development.
+COVID-19 disrupted these settings, and Extension worked to provide alternative methods to engage and support Wisconsin's youth.
+These methods helped youth respond to unforeseen community needs related to the current crisis in new ways providing opportunities for personal growth and enrichment.

-• A community service project for many 4-H clubs where they create cloth face coverings for the - public to think critically about responses to COVID-19 and reduce stigma around wearing face coverings. - A series of online training programs for 4-H and FFA youth project members in which they prepared presentations and practiced online training best practices to confidently educate other youth with project area information using a Zoom meeting. - A Zoom meeting for Teen Court panel members in which youth planned a recruiting strategy for new panelists during a time of school closures due to COVID-19 to produce a recruiting plan and generate applications.
-Preparing Volunteers Annually, Extension-supported volunteers provide 700,000 hours of service to communities across Wisconsin.
-To ensure they receive the training and support they need to continue their valuable work, Extension educators created support resources and facilitated online trainings.
+• A community service project for many 4-H clubs

+- where they make and donate cloth face coverings to the community to help raise awareness of the importance of face coverings and reducing the stigma of masks. - A series of online training programs for 4-H and FFA youth project members in which they prepared presentations and practiced online training best practices to confidently educate other youth with project area information using online meetings. - Zoom meetings for Teen Court panel members in which youth planned recruiting strategies for new panelists during a time of school closures due to COVID-19 to produce a recruiting plan and generate applications.

+Preparing Volunteers

+Annually, Extension-supported volunteers provide 700,000 hours of service to communities across Wisconsin.
+To ensure volunteers receive the training and support they need to continue their valuable work, Extension educators created support resources and facilitated online trainings.
 Additionally, Extension staff supported partners by providing technical and facilitation assistance.
 This resulted in stronger connections and efficient work in service of communities.
-Examples of this include: